jcrews82/jcrews82.github.io/README.md

 ### Step 3 — Update list.json

-Open the `list.json` file for that folder in the GitHub browser editor and add your new filenames.
-The format is:
+Open the `list.json` for that folder in the GitHub browser editor and add your new filenames:

 ```json
 [